Spain 2024

 Sitges

-We took the regional train for a day trip to the Mediterranean beach town of Sitges on the coast south of Barcelona.
+We took the regional train from Barcelona south along the coast for a day trip to the Mediterranean beach town of Sitges.
 It is a bit like the La Jolla neighborhood in San Diego or Hoboken, New Jersey.
-This is the decent from the town down to the beach.
+This is the descent from the town down to the beach.

 This church is right on the shore.